XV. How to Discern the Essence of the Religious World That Defies God

 Do you wish to know the root of why the Pharisees opposed Jesus?
 Do you wish to know the substance of the Pharisees?
 They were full of fantasies about the Messiah.
 What’s more, they believed only that the Messiah would come, yet did not seek the truth of life.
 And so, even today they still await the Messiah, for they have no knowledge of the way of life, and do not know what the way of truth is.
 How, say you, could such foolish, stubborn and ignorant people gain God’s blessing?
 How could they behold the Messiah?
 They opposed Jesus because they did not know the direction of the Holy Spirit’s work, because they did not know the way of truth spoken by Jesus, and, furthermore, because they did not understand the Messiah.
 And since they had never seen the Messiah, and had never been in the company of the Messiah, they made the mistake of paying empty tribute to the name of the Messiah while opposing the substance of the Messiah by any means.
 These Pharisees in substance were stubborn, arrogant, and did not obey the truth.
 The principle of their belief in God is: No matter how profound Your preaching, no matter how high Your authority, You are not Christ unless You are called the Messiah.
 Are these views not preposterous and ridiculous?

-The divinity of Christ is above all men, therefore He is the highest authority of all created beings.
+The divinity of Christ is above all men; therefore, He is the highest authority of all created beings.
 This authority is His divinity, that is, the disposition and being of God Himself, which determines His identity.
 Therefore, no matter how normal His humanity, it is undeniable that He has the identity of God Himself; no matter from which standpoint He speaks and howsoever He obeys the will of God, it cannot be said that He is not God Himself.
 Foolish and ignorant men often regard the normal humanity of Christ as a flaw.
 No matter how He expresses and reveals the being of His divinity, man is unable to acknowledge that He is Christ.
 And the more that Christ demonstrates His obedience and humility, the more lightly foolish men regard Christ.
 There are even those who adopt toward Him an attitude of exclusion and contempt, yet place those “great men” of lofty images upon the table to be worshiped.
-Man’s resistance to and disobedience of God come from the fact that the substance of the incarnate God submits to the will of God, as well as from the normal humanity of Christ; herein lies the source of man’s resistance to and disobedience of God.
-If Christ had neither the guise of His humanity nor sought the will of God the Father from the perspective of a created being, but was instead possessed of a super humanity, then there likely would be no disobedience in any man.
-The reason man is always willing to believe in an invisible God in heaven is because God in heaven has no humanity and He does not have a single quality of a created being.
-So man always regards Him with the greatest esteem, but holds an attitude of contempt toward Christ.
+Man’s resistance to and disobedience of God come from the fact that the substance of the incarnate God submits to the will of God, as well as from the normal humanity of Christ; this is the source of man’s resistance to and disobedience of God.
+If Christ had neither the guise of His humanity nor sought the will of God the Father from the perspective of a created being, but was instead possessed of a super humanity, then there would most likely be no disobedience among man.
+The reason man is always willing to believe in an invisible God in heaven is because God in heaven has no humanity, nor does He possess even a single quality of a created being.
+Therefore, man always regards Him with the greatest esteem, but holds an attitude of contempt toward Christ.

 An invisible and intangible God is loved and welcomed by all.
 If God is just a Spirit that is invisible to man, it is so easy for man to believe in God.
 Man can give free rein to his imagination, can choose whatever image he likes as God’s image to please himself and make himself feel happy.
 In this way, man may do whatever his own God most likes and wishes for him to do, without any scruples.
 What’s more, man believes that no one is more loyal and devout than he toward God, and that all others are Gentile dogs, and disloyal to God.
 It can be said that this is what is sought by those whose belief in God is vague and based on doctrine; what they seek is all much the same, with little variation.
 It is merely that the images of God in their imaginations are different, yet their substance is actually the same.